KQQZ

 KQQZ first broadcast in 1968 as KHAD, a station licensed to De Soto, Missouri.
 For its first 30 years, KHAD primarily broadcast country music and talk shows.
 A potential sale to the Rev. Larry Rice was terminated in 2000 after a fire destroyed KHAD's studios and transmitter.
 Eventually, the Radio Free Texas Trust bought KHAD, changed its call sign to KRFT, and operated KRFT as a sports talk station.
 The sports format continued until 2010, when financial losses and the Great Recession forced the owners to sell the station.

 The station's license, and the licenses of three other co-owned stations in Greater St. Louis, were revoked by the Federal Communications Commission (FCC) on March 20, 2020, after it was revealed that the principal ownership—Entertainment Media Trust—was set up as a shell company for a convicted felon, Robert S. Romanik, who operated the stations under the "Insane Broadcasting Company" name.
 Despite the cancellation, Romanik continued to broadcast without a valid license on the frequency until April 12, 2020.
 While having carried a classic country format to the end of its existence, KQQZ also aired a controversial daily talk radio show hosted by Romanik, the content of which led to additional license challenges for having potentially violated federal law against broadcasting obscenities.

-The former station's transmitter site is located in the town of Pontoon Beach, Illinois.